-I joined the Diplomatic Service and spent 10 years in a variety of jobs in the FCO and in British diplomatic missions overseas.
-I then transferred to the Cabinet Office, working in various management and business oriented roles.
-I ended my government career as Director of Senior Management Training at the Civil Service College.
-After a break to care for family I began a new career as a professional genealogist.
+I spent 10 years in the Diplomatic Service, serving in the Foreign and Commonwealth Office and in British embassies overseas.
+I then transferred to the Cabinet Office, ending my public service career as a Director at the National School of Government.
+After a break to care for family I began a new career in historical research.

-I began to research my family history in depth in 1985 and have documented my ancestry back to the early 17th century in England and the mid 16th century in Scotland.
-The results can be seen on my website, Caro's Family, and in my blog, Caro's Family Chronicles.
-I developed my research skills the old fashioned way, studying original documents in over 20 different archives.
-In recent years I have become expert in using the internet for family history research.
-As a professional genealogist I have successfully completed a wide variety of research commissions for clients, including family histories, family trees, tracing living people, coaching and problem solving to overcome brick walls.
+I have 33 years research experience and have documented my own ancestry back to the early 17th century in England and the mid 16th century in Scotland.
+I have honed my research skills through studying original documents in over 20 different archives and am also expert in internet research.
+I have successfully completed numerous commissions for clients including:

 Cutty Sark Research

-In 2012 I was commissioned by HSBC, corporate sponsors of the Cutty Sark, to trace living descendants of the crew and other significant people connected to the ship.
-My research eventually identified over 600 living descendants, 170 of whom were brought together at a reception on board Cutty Sark on 24 May 2012.
-Each descendant was presented with a booklet containing my biographies of their ancestors.
+In 2012 I was commissioned to trace living descendants of the crew, eventually identifying over 600.
+170 of them were brought together at a reception on board Cutty Sark on 24 May 2012 and each person was presented with a booklet containing my biographies of their ancestors.
 I am currently developing a website about the crews of Cutty Sark.

-In 2013 I worked with BBC Scotland for three months doing genealogy research for a documentary on the Cutty Sark.
-I was then asked to take part in the programme to present some of my findings.
-The programme will be the first in the series Clydebuilt: The Ships That Made The Commonwealth and will be broadcast on BBC 2 Scotland in April 2014 and on BBC 4 nationwide later in the year.
+In 2013 I worked with BBC Scotland researching for a documentary on the Cutty Sark.
+I later took part in the programme to present some of my findings.
+The programme was the first in the series Clydebuilt: The Ships That Made The Commonwealth, broadcast in 2014 on BBC Two Scotland and BBC Four nationwide.

 What I offer my clients

 My great grandfather was head of the CID at Scotland Yard and I believe I have inherited the investigation gene from him.
 There is nothing I love more than being hot on the trail of an elusive ancestor, or grappling with a thorny research problem, gathering clues from a wide variety of sources and gradually piecing together the big picture.
-My government career taught me how to analyse complex problems, find practical solutions and communicate findings clearly.
-I combine three decades of research experience with a sound understanding of the broader historical context and an undiminished enthusiasm for my subject.
+I combine over three decades of research experience with a sound understanding of the broader historical context and an undiminished enthusiasm for my subject.